At Boronia K-12 College, we endeavour to provide an inclusive and positive learning environment for all our students.

 As a college, we offer a wide range of Wellbeing supports and personnel:

-• We are one of a select few schools to be part of the GP in schools program.
+• We are one of a select few schools to be part of the Doctor’s in Secondary School’s Program – working with the Youth Clinic team from Headspace Knox

-• We are able to offer free dental checks to all interested students through the Victorian Schools Dental service.
+• We can offer free dental checks to all interested students through the Australian Dental Health School’s program

-• We have regular access to a social worker, speech pathologist, educational psychologist and occupational therapist through the Department of Education.
+• We have access to supports from a social worker, speech pathologist, educational psychologist and occupational therapist through the Department of Education

-• We have an adolescent health nurse and primary health nurse based at our school and available to assist us and work within our health curriculum.
+• We have an adolescent health nurse based at our school and available to assist us and work within our health curriculum.

-To learn more about the role and supports of the wellbeing team plus resources all about health and wellbeing, head on over to the wellbeing spot:
+To learn more about the role and supports of the wellbeing team plus resources all about health and wellbeing, head on over to The Wellbeing Hub.

 Child Safe Standards